AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/notebook-structure.md

 module_root <- rprojroot::find_root(rprojroot::is_renv_project)
 ```

-Alternatively, the module root could be found relative to the repository root, as shown below:
+Alternatively, if your module does not use `renv`, the module root could be found relative to the repository root as shown below:

 ```r
 repo_root <- rprojroot::find_root(rprojroot::is_git_root)
 module_root <- file.path(repo_root, "analyses", "hello-R")
 ```

-Note that we use `file.path()` to construct paths, which is a platform-independent way to concatenate directories and filenames for safe navigation.
+Note that we use `file.path()` to construct paths, which is a platform-independent way to define directories and filenames for safe navigation.

 All file paths should be defined as relative paths, with the exception of any input data that might be downloaded as part of the analysis, which may be referenced by a URL.

 !!! note
-    When working on an analysis, it is quite common to find that you need a file that you had not anticipated at the start.
+    When working on an analysis, it is quite common to find that you need a file that you had not anticipated when you started.
     No problem!
     Just add that path to the Setup section with the other paths, rather than defining it later in the notebook.

 ### Defining custom functions

-Following the Setup section, it is often useful to have a **Functions** section where all custom functions that will be used later in the notebook are defined.
+Following the Setup section, it is often useful to have a **Functions** section where you define any custom functions you write for use later in the notebook.
-Keeping the functions in a central place in the notebook makes it easier to find and modify them later, and also makes it easier to reuse them in other analyses.
+Keeping the functions in a central place in the notebook makes it easier to find and modify them later.
 Each function should be defined in a separate code chunk, and should be documented with comments to explain what the function does does and how to use it, including inputs and outputs.

 In `hello.Rmd`, we define a simple function count cells in a `SingleCellExperiment` object: